Economically speaking, times are tough for a lot of people right now.

-Insurance has become a commodity; when people can essentially get the same type of coverage from multiple places, they’ll usually choose the cheapest option.
+Insurance has become a commodity; when people feel they can get the same coverage from multiple places, they usually choose the cheapest option.

-As you know, agency growth comes from more than just acquiring new business - retaining your existing clients is vital for growth.
+As you know, agency growth comes from more than acquiring new business - retaining your existing clients is essential.

-The way to keep your clients from price shopping (and eventually cancelling their policies with you) is to differentiate your agency from others by adding value in the customer experience.
+The way to keep your clients from price shopping (and eventually canceling their policies with you) is to differentiate your agency from others by adding value to the customer experience.

-Customer experience is kind of an umbrella term that a lot of things fall under.
+Customer experience is an umbrella term that a lot of things fall under.

 We’ve compiled a list of 9 ways you can provide additional value to the customer experience, which will, in turn, help you to retain your existing customers.